erwinkn/pulse-ui-tutorial/README.md

 Also, we have seen that callbacks in Pulse can decide to receive their arguments or not.
 The rule here is: **a Pulse callback can take no argument or all its arguments.**

+> [!WARNING]
+> If a React component expects a synchronous callback that returns a value, Pulse will not be able to handle this scenario.
+By definition, a Pulse callback has to reach out over the network and is thus asynchronous.
+There is currently no support for returning values from Python to JavaScript.
+You may need to write a custom React component to achieve what you need.

 ## 7. Components

 Another Pulse feature we have seen multiple times already is Pulse's component system.
 So far, we have used `@ps.component` on the render function for our pages.
 We have also mentioned that Pulse hooks can be called _once_ per component.